Skip to main content

 • Upon sponsoring jurisdiction's provisional approval of application:

-• Confirm continued interest in MIRL funding
+• Affirm continued interest in MIRL project funding.

-• Develop the project
+• Develop the project.

-• Notify sponsoring jurisdiction of all significant project updates and changes
+• Notify sponsoring jurisdiction of all significant project updates and changes.

-• Notify sponsoring jurisdiction of project construction/conversion completion
+• Notify sponsoring jurisdiction of project construction/conversion completion.

-• Provide annual reporting to sponsoring jurisdiction
+• Provide annual reporting to sponsoring jurisdiction.